Surya: Festivals

 Various observances in the festival of Makar Sankranti.

 Various festivals mark deity Surya and these vary regionally in India.
 Pongal or Makara Sankaranti is the most widely celebrated Hindu festival dedicated to the Sun God.
 These celebrate a good harvest.
-Other festivals that focus on Surya include Chhath of Bihar, eastern Uttar Pradesh and the neighboring regions, Samba Dashami and Ratha Saptami are also major festivals celebrated in honour of Surya; Chhath is celebrated immediately after Diwali with fasting for three days followed by bathing in river or tank with remembrance of Sun.
+Other festivals that focus on Surya include Chhath of Bihar, eastern Uttar Pradesh and the neighboring regions, weekly Raib Parva in Mithila region, Samba Dashami and Ratha Saptami are also major festivals celebrated in honour of Surya; Chhath is celebrated immediately after Diwali with fasting for three days followed by bathing in river or tank with remembrance of Sun.
 Similarly Aytar Puja is celebrated in Goa.

 The latter is known as Aditya Ranubai in Maharashtra.

 The second day of the Pongal harvest festival is dedicated to Surya in Tamil Nadu, and is called the "Surya Pongal".
 Another festival named Kartik Puja marks Surya, along with Shiva, Vishnu, Lakshmi, Radha, Krishna and Tulsi.
 It is observed by Hindu women, typically with visit to rivers such as the Ganges, socialization and group singing.